 Panels 1 through 8 will consist of seven rooms and two access drifts each.
 Panels 9 and 10 28 have yet to be designed.
 Access drifts connect the rooms and have the same cross section (see 29 Section A2-2a(3)).
 The closure system installed in each HWDU after it is filled will prevent 30 anyone from entering the HWDU and will restrict ventilation airflow.
-The point of compliance for 31 air emissions from the Underground is defined in Permit Attachment N (Volatile Organic 32 Compound Monitoring Plan).
-The point of compliance is the location where the concentration of 33 volatile organic compounds (VOCs) in the air emissions from the Underground HWDUs will be 34 measured and then compared to the VOC action levels (10-5 for carcinogens and HI>1 for non-35 carcinogens) as required by Permit Part 4, Section 4.6.2.3.
-36
+The point of compliance for 31 air emissions from the Underground is Sampling Station VOC-C, as defined in Permit 32 Attachment N (Volatile Organic Compound Monitoring Plan).
+Sampling Station VOC-C The point 33 of compliance is the location where the concentration of volatile organic compounds (VOCs) in 34 the air emissions from the Underground HWDUs will be measured and then compared to the 35 VOC action levels (10-5 for carcinogens and HI>1 for non-carcinogens) as required by Permit 36 Part 4.
+Section 4.6.2.3.
+37 headframe and hoist are located within the Waste Handling Building (WHB) and will be used to transport containers of TRU mixed waste, equipment, and materials to the repository horizon.

-Four shafts connect the underground area with the surface.
-The Waste Shaft Conveyance headframe and hoist are located within the Waste Handling Building (WHB) and will be used to transport containers of TRU mixed waste, equipment, and materials to the repository horizon.
+38 Four shafts connect the underground area with the surface.
+The Waste Shaft Conveyance

 The waste hoist can also be used to transport personnel.
-The Air Intake Shaft and the Salt Handling Shaft provide ventilation to all areas of the mine except for the Waste Shaft Station.
+The Air Intake Shaft and the Salt